 - Merit - Scientific merit of the experimental approach and its relevance to the ophthalmology/research community

 - Innovation - Novelty of the study design, methodology and objectives

 - Impact - Impact on clinical or scientific understanding of retinal disorders

 - Environment - Quality of the research environment

 Research Awards will provide funding of up to US$50,000 per award for one year in the majority of cases.
-Additional funding will be considered.
+Additional funding will be considered, but must be justified.

 Payment must be made to the awardee's institution rather than directly to the awardee.